Freedom of the press: Iran

-Demanding promotion of the global Freedom of Media, in December 1993, UNESCO called the 3rd of April as "International day for Freedom of Media".
+Demanding promotion of the global Freedom of Media, in December 1993, UNESCO called 3 April as "International day for Freedom of Media".
 This is while the RSF reported at least 860 journalists have been detained and imprisoned from 1979 to 2009 in Iran.

-On April 21, 2020 Paris-based Reporters Without Borders (RSF) said in its annual press freedom rankings that the pandemic was "highlighting many crises" already casting a shadow on press freedom, around the world, with authoritarian states including Iran suppressing details of the outbreak.
+On 21 April 2020, Paris-based Reporters Without Borders (RSF) said in its annual press freedom rankings that the pandemic was "highlighting many crises" already casting a shadow on press freedom, around the world, with authoritarian states including Iran suppressing details of the outbreak.

-RSF accused Iran—in 173rd place—of censoring major coronavirus outbreaks.
+RSF accused Iran in 173rd place of censoring major coronavirus outbreaks.

-On May 2, 2020, on the occasion of the 3rd of May, the International Day of Freedom of Press, in a statement, the Iranian Writer Association emphasized on the existence of censorships and violation of freedom of speech and its destructive impacts on the structure and vital foundation of the society.
-It reminded that during the past decades, the rulers in the country imprisoned more than 890 journalists and reporters, some of whom have been executed.
-The Iranian Writer Association expressed its regret when Iran ranked 173 among 180 states due to freedom of speech.
+On the occasion of World Press Freedom Day in 2020, the Writers' Association of Iran released a statement emphasizing the existence of censorship and violation of freedom of speech and its destructive impacts on the structure and vital foundation of the society.
+It noted that during the past decades, the rulers in the country imprisoned more than 890 journalists and reporters, some of whom have been executed.
+The Iranian Writer Association expressed its regret, when Iran ranked 173 among 180 states due to freedom of speech.

 On 7 February 2020, the International Federation of Journalists in a statement condemned "raiding of Iranian Security Forces upon the houses of six Iranian journalists, holding the forces of "IRGC's Intelligence" responsible for recent pressures on the journalists.
 The secretary-general of the federation, Anthony Blunker, said that intimidating and threatening journalists are unpleasant tools to silence the public opinion of the administration.

-On November 26, 2019, the RSF condemned the pressure on families of reporters by the Iranian regime, saying Iran ranked 170 among 180 states regarding Freedom of Press in 2019.
+On 26 November 2019, the RSF condemned the pressure on families of reporters by the Iranian regime, saying Iran ranked 170 among 180 states regarding Freedom of Press in 2019.